- Bermuda v. D (2017). Counsel for the requested person facing extradition to Bermuda following an allegation of gang related murder.

 - R v.
 Murray and others, (Operation Lee, 2015-16).
 Multi-handed conspiracy to supply prohibited firearms, leading counsel for the Crown

 - R v.
-Chowdhury and others (Operation Kakori 2015, Central Criminal Court) junior counsel to the Crown.
+Chowdhury and others (Operation Kakori 2015) junior counsel to the Crown.
 Prosecution of defendant accused of murdering a love rival.

 - R v.
-Khan (Operation Kabala, 2015, Central Criminal Court) junior counsel to the Crown.
+Khan and another (Operation Kabala, 2015) junior counsel to the Crown.
 Prosecution of defendant accused of murdering his wife.

 - Brazil v.
 W (2014).
 Successful representation of British citizen sought by Brazilian authorities.
 Discharge ordered on the basis that prison conditions in Brazil were such as to breach the requested person’s article 3 ECHR rights.